mienaikoe/ziyu/Chapters/2-5-Chapter12.md

 "Shh.
 Just focus on getting warmer.
 Fanla, could you check his vitals again?"

 His muscle control began to return along with violent full-body shivers.
 He moaned in agony as feeling slowly returned to his limbs and his digits.
 Casra was under him, lending him warmth, and a woman hovered beside with her hand placed gently on his underarm.
-Fanla, he surmise.
+Fanla, he surmised.

 "Linyu," he recalled and an unbending urgency began to build; first from his belly then circling around him and back inward, and it overtook his mind.
 He wrestled free from Casra's grasp, fighting a tingling pain in his muscles and joints and turned to face hae, looked for Linyu but found only strangers.